microsoft/azure-data-manager-for-energy-power-bi-connector/README.md

 ### Paging

-Microsoft Energy Data Services only returns a maximum of 1000 records from [query_with_cursor](https://community.opengroup.org/osdu/platform/system/search-service/-/blob/master/docs/tutorial/SearchService.md#query-with-cursor).
+Azure Data Manager for Energy only returns a maximum of 1000 records from [query_with_cursor](https://community.opengroup.org/osdu/platform/system/search-service/-/blob/master/docs/tutorial/SearchService.md#query-with-cursor).
 To get around this limitation, the connector uses the [Table.GenerateByPage](https://learn.microsoft.com/power-query/helperfunctions#tablegeneratebypage) helper method to retrieve all records.
 More information can be found on [Handling Paging](https://learn.microsoft.com/power-query/handlingpaging).

 #### Paging Behavior